sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 This tells Docker that the service `redis` should be deployed to a Docker node (a machine in the cluster) with the label `node.labels.gitlab.redis-data=true`.

-Then we can make one node have this label, and Docker Swarm will always deploy the `redis` service to the same node.
+Then we can make one node (only one) have this label, and Docker Swarm will always deploy the `redis` service to the same node.
+That way, the service will keep reading the same volume every time.
+Even if you re-deploy or upgrade the stack.

 ## Add constraint labels